Moddable-OpenSource/moddable/documentation/devices/moddable-six.md

 The USB port is connected to GPIO 19 and GPIO 20.
 This port can be used to program and debug Moddable Six.
 For more information on USB on the ESP32 family see the [USB section of our ESP32 documentation](https://github.com/Moddable-OpenSource/moddable/blob/public/documentation/devices/esp32.md#using_usb).

-If your project does not use USB and you are not building with the target `esp32/moddable_six_cdc` you can use IO19 and IO20 on the expansion header as GPIOs.
+If your project does not use USB, you can use IO19 and IO20 on the expansion header as GPIOs.

 <a id="touch-panel"></a>
 #### Touch Panel